folder Filed in Domain tips, Domains, News, Tips

 From Cadabra to Amazon: The Domain Name Journey of Jeff Bezos

-Jeff Bezos, the founder of Amazon, is widely recognized as one of the most successful entrepreneurs of our time.
+Jeff Bezos, the founder of Amazon, is widely recognised as one of the most successful entrepreneurs of our time.
 In addition to his well-known business acumen and vast wealth, Bezos has also demonstrated a keen eye for strategic domain names.
-According to latest Whoxy data, Amazon Technologies, Inc. currently owns over 210,000 domain names, which is a testament to the importance that Bezos places on this aspect of branding.
+According to the latest Whoxy data, Amazon Technologies, Inc. currently owns over 269,000 domain names, which is a testament to the importance that Bezos places on this aspect of branding.
 However, the journey to the iconic name “Amazon” was not without its twists and turns.

 Jeff Bezos initially named the company “Cadabra Inc.” as a nod to the magical nature of online shopping.
 However, due to the risk of the name being misheard, he wisely changed it to Relentless, securing the Relentless.com domain.
-Despite considering other options such as Browse.com and Awake.com Bezos eventually settled on “Amazon” – a name that encapsulated his vision of a company as vast and powerful as the Amazon River.
+Despite considering other options such as Browse.com and Awake.com, Bezos eventually settled on “Amazon” – a name that encapsulated his vision of a company as vast and powerful as the Amazon River.
 Even to this day, Amazon still owns these domain names, highlighting the importance of securing them as long-term valuable brand assets.

 A brand for a company is like a reputation for a person.
 You earn reputation by trying to do hard things well.